Yusuffil/Spring-Boot-Projects/README.md

-It contents API projects that developed with different scenario.
-CRUD operations are executed with Spring Boot via OneToMany and ManyToOne relations.
+There are API projects written with different scenarios, where CRUD operations are performed using OneToMany and ManyToOne relationships with Spring Boot.